matthewmain/kiss_the_sky/webapp/README.md

 ----
 # Deployment Notes

-Deploy to Heroku as sub-folder
+Deploy to Heroku as sub-folder (from the top level)
 - `git subtree push --prefix webapp heroku master`

 Location